-In 2016/17 the NSW Government announced $13.8 million funding to support innovation and investment in the State's research and development capacity under the Research Attraction and Acceleration Program (RAAP).
+In 2017/18, the NSW Government announced $13.6 million in funding to support innovation and investment in the State's research and development capacity through the Research Attraction and Acceleration Program (RAAP).

 The funding will be used to encourage and support high-quality, high-impact research, and increase innovation in the state's R&D system.
 RAAP funding is primarily allocated through competitive grants rounds using a rigorous selection process – and used to leverage funds from national and international bodies.